caktus/guidebook/docs/services/new-relic.md

       NEW_RELIC_MONITOR_MODE: "true"
     ```

-    Be sure to quote \"true\" and \"false\" as above, to avoid Salt/YAML
+    Be sure to quote "true" and "false" as above, to avoid Salt/YAML
-    turning these into real Booleans; we want the strings \"true\" or
+    turning these into real Booleans; we want the strings "true" or
-    \"false\" in the environment.
+    "false" in the environment.

     You can put some values in `project.sls` and others in
     `<environment>.sls`.
 Just be consistent for a given key; if the same
     key is present in both `project.sls` and the current
     `<environment>.sls` file, Salt makes no guarantees about which value
-    you\'ll end up with.
+    you'll end up with.

     Note that any environment where `NEW_RELIC_LICENSE_KEY` is not set
-    will not include any New Relic configuration, so it\'s safe to put
+    will not include any New Relic configuration, so it's safe to put
-    other settings in `project.sls` even if you\'re not using New Relic
+    other settings in `project.sls` even if you're not using New Relic
     in every environment.

 5. If you are using elasticsearch and would like New Relic monitoring